stormchaserroleplaying/stormchaserRPG/Talents/Bard/Performances/index.md

 #### **Cost:** 100 Character Points
 *She started to dance, and the world paused to become her audience.
 When she finished, all the world's gaze remained fixed to her, dead and cold.*

 You an use your performance to cause one enemy to die from joy or sorrow.
-To be affected, the target must be able to see and hear you perform for 1 full round and be within 30 feet.
+To be affected, the target must be able to see and hear you perform for one full round and be within 30 feet.
 Make a [Performance](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Performance/) check vs the Wisdom defense of each enemy within range.
 On a miss, the effect is negated, the target is staggered for 1d4 rounds, and you cannot use deadly performance on that creature again for 24 hours.
 On a hit, it dies.

-Deadly performance is a mind-effecting death effect that relies on audible and visual components.
+Deadly performance is a mind-affecting death effect that relies on audible and visual components.

 ## Dirge of Doom